cuthbertLab/music21/buildDoc/rst/moduleGraph.rst

 .. class:: Graph

     An object representing a graph or plot, automating the creation and configuration of this graph in matplotlib.
+Graph objects do not manipulate Streams or other music21 data; they only manipulate raw data formatted for each Graph subclass.
 Numerous keyword arguments can be provided for configuration: alpha,  colorBackgroundData, colorBackgroundFigure, colorGrid, title, doneAction, figureSize, colors, tickFontSize, titleFontSize, labelFontSize, fontFamily.
 The doneAction determines what happens after graph processing: either write a file ('write'), open an interactive GUI browser ('show') or None (do processing but do not write output.